amitjindal/django-datatables-view/README.md

   * **prepare_results** - this method should return list of lists (rows with columns) as needed by datatables
   * **escape_values** - you can set this attribute to False in order to not escape values returned from render_column method

 The code is rather simple so do not hesitate to have a look at it.
-Method that is executed first (and that calls other methods) is **get_context_data**
+Method that is executed first (and that calls other methods to execute whole logic) is **get_context_data**.
+Definitely have a look at this method!

 See example below: